BluCloudEngineer/TechChallengeApp/deploy-stack/README.md

 Please read the following sections below for all assumptions made, prerequisites, architectural overview, deployment instructions and changes made to the application:

 ## 1.0  Assumptions Made

+*   All AWS resources will be deployed in the ap-southeast-2 (Sydney) region.

 ## 2.0  Prerequisites

+*   You will need the latest version of the AWS CLI installed on your computer: https://aws.amazon.com/cli/

 ## 3.0  Architectural Overview
 ## 4.0  Deployment Instructions
 ## 5.0  Changes Made to the GoLang Application